 It matters because, in some cases (see below), your designated beneficiary holds more weight than your will.

-This means that, whatever you say in your will, it’s the name by “beneficiary” on the piece of paper that gets the money.
+This means that, no matter what you say in your will, it’s the name listed next to “beneficiary” that actually gets the money.

 Let’s start at the beginning.

 With a will, your loved ones must still go through the probate process to get what you left them.
 This can get expensive, and it can take months or even years if a disgruntled relative starts a fight about your assets.